omniscale/imposm3/README.md

 #### System tests ####

 There is a system test that imports and updates OSM data and verifies the database content.
 This test is written in Python and requires `nose`, `shapely` and `psycopg2`.
+You also need `osmosis` to create test PBF files.
+There is a Makefile that (re)builds `imposm3` and creates all test files if necessary and then runs the test itself.

+    make test

 WARNING: It uses your local PostgeSQL database (`import` schema), if you have one.
 Change the database with the standard PGXXX environment variables.

-    cd test
-    nosetests test.py